heig-mdt-gio1/material/subjects/basic-principles/README.md

 ### Why?

-- Ensuring as much as possible that every function is responsible of one task will allow you to have **a clear model of how the application works**.
+- **Clearer application model**: having each function be responsible of exactly one task will make the **application's logic clearer**.

-- It also helps in **writing reusable code** ; you can more easily build a complex logic out of small independant parts than with omnipotent functions like the initial example.
+- **Modularity and reusability**: smaller blocks are more easily reusable.
+Building a complex logic out of small independant parts is easier than with omnipotent functions like the initial example.

-- If there's an **issue** with one of the actions, you know exactly **where to look**.
+- **Easier debugging**: if there's an **issue** with one of the actions, you know exactly **where to look**.

-- Should any of those actions' **implementation changes**, you can safely **modify the corresponding function** without having to alter the others.
+- **Safer extendability**: should any of those actions' **implementation change**, you can safely **modify the corresponding function** without having to alter the others.

 > Note that, although we only mention functions here, the S.R.P. can be applied to any aspects of the code.